 Wild Pacific cod is a great sustainable choice.
 It's also quite budget friendly as well, especially compared to other sustainable options, which can get quite pricy!
 I cooked Alaskan halibut for my parents when I was visiting them a few weeks ago and it was $50 for the three of us!
 Whoops!
 Glad pops was picking up that bill ;)

-Cod has a very mild flavor and while I prefer more flavorful, fatty fish, like salmon or trout, cod takes on other flavors really well without being overpowering.
+Cod has a very mild flavor and while I usually like stronger tastuing fatty fish, like salmon or trout, cod has a light flavor that’s versatile in a lot of different dishes.
 This Greek tomato sauce spiked with lots of olives, oregano and white wine soaks into the fish as it braises!
 Plus, braising is a pretty fool proof method for cooking fish, says the girl who has overcooked fish more times than she can count.

 Feel free to use any (sustainable!) white fish you like in this recipe.
 I went full on Mediterranean and served this with braised kale over a bed of creamy, instant polenta.
 Just in time to celebrate Mediterranean Diet Month!
 P.S.
 Check out this article I wrote on the topic for Food & Nutrition Magazine.